 Do you prefer bus or train?
 Night trains save travel time.
 If you cannot do without your own car, you can offer a lift.
 As an alternative within Europe, there is also a road trip with stops in between.
 Seriously weigh the sense of flying.
 If a flight to your holiday destination cannot be prevented: Then pay attention to little luggage and prefer non-stop flights, because take-offs and landings are particularly harmful to the climate.

-Compensate also caused by flights CO2 to Atmosfair and thus support climate protection projects.
+Compensate also caused by flights CO2 leads over Atmosfair and thus support climate protection projects.
 You can also explore your holiday region emission-free by bike or on foot and use local public transport or even Carsharing.

 Choose your accommodations for environmental friendliness and resource management.
 Certified Bio-Hotels often cooperate with environmental organizations, for example.
 You should also set a good example: If your property does not have a recycling program or if single-use plastic is used, do not hesitate to make friendly suggestions for improvement as a guest.